companje/Excel97-Cyberdeck/README.md

   delay(16);
 }
 ```
-* Here is info about the Microsoft Clippy annimations you can trigger in Excel: https://learn.microsoft.com/en-us/previous-versions/office/developer/office-2003/aa210131(v=office.11)#example
+* [Here](https://learn.microsoft.com/en-us/previous-versions/office/developer/office-2003/aa210131(v=office.11)#example) is info about the Microsoft Clippy annimations you can trigger in Excel.
+Clippy didn't make it into final version of the Cyberdeck.
 ```vba
 With Assistant
     .On = True